apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 CONVERT_TO also converts an SQL data type to complex types, including HBase byte arrays, JSON and Parquet arrays, and maps.
 CONVERT_FROM converts from complex types, including HBase arrays, JSON and Parquet arrays and maps to an SQL data type.

-Use the BINARY_STRING and STRING_BINARY custom Drill functions with CONVERT_TO and CONVERT_FROM to see readable results of your conversions.
+Use the BINARY_STRING and STRING_BINARY custom Drill functions with CONVERT_TO and CONVERT_FROM to get meaningful results.

 ### Conversion of Data Types Examples